unverbuggt/mkdocs-encryptcontent-plugin/README.md

             user5: 'password5'
 ```

-These levels may be only one password (classified), a list of multiple passwords (confidential) or multiple username/password pairs.
+These levels may be only one password (f.ex. classified), a list of multiple passwords (f.ex. confidential) or multiple username/password pairs (f.ex. secret).
 It is possible to reuse credentials at different levels.

 >Note that a "list of multiple passwords" comes with a downside: All entries are tried because unlike "user/password pairs"